eglassman/overcode/README.md

 ## Running the pipeline (TL;DR)

+1. Create a target directory.
+It should have two things:
+* a subdirectory called `data` containing one Python file per student submission
+* a correct solution named `answer.py`
+Note that this correct solution needs only to pass all test cases.
+There may be many corret solutions.
+Only `answer.py`'s input-output behavior on test cases will be compared to student solutions.

 ## Running the pipeline (The Long Version)

 Use the `src/run_pipeline.py` script from the command line to interact with the various parts of the OverCode pipeline.
 Run `python run_pipeline.py -h` for a description of the available arguments.